Immigration Surveillance

 2/16/25

-The White House pressures the IRS to sign a Memorandum of Understanding (MOU) granting DOGE expanded access to internal systems at the agency containing confidential taxpayer information.
+The White House pressures the IRS to sign a Memorandum of Understanding (MOU) granting DOGE expanded access to internal systems at the agency which contain confidential taxpayer information.

 2/18/25